NixOS: Copy Closest Closure

 As long as we know what we’re after and nodes know how to communicate with each

-alone can serve as its own little distributed binary cache.
+other, nix alone can serve as its own little distributed binary cache.

 That’s preeetty dope.

-🚧 NixOS rebuild
+đźš§ NixOS rebuild

 First off, we need to build the complete configurations for the devices we wish

 to deploy.
-This is trivial with a flake
+This is trivial with a flake configuration where the various hosts

 are defined together.
 Building a specific one is as simple as using

-nixos-rebuild build
+nixos-rebuild build:

-This leaves the system activation package linked under ./result
+nixos-rebuild build --flake .#baard-open-spaceThis leaves the system activation package linked under ./result:

 ❯ ls -l result

-lrwxrwxrwx 1 myme users 101 May 28 19:34 result -> /nix/store/h16i6zjrjcv0wrd2dl9n3m0g4xqjcn4a-nixos-system-baard-open-space-23.11.20240525.9d29cd
+lrwxrwxrwx 1 myme users 101 May 28 19:34 result -> /nix/store/h16i6zjrjcv0wrd2dl9n3m0g4xqjcn4a-nixos-system-baard-open-space-23.11.20240525.9d29cdMake a note of the nix store path or rename the symlink before building the

 other system(s).
-I’m not sure if nixos-rebuild
+I’m not sure if nixos-rebuild supports something like the

-output link name parameter --out-link
+nix-build / nix build output link name parameter --out-link.

 How do we find shared derivations between the various configurations?